Editor’s Note: This essay is from 2016, but I’m reposting for the launch week of Fatherhood@Forty. Happy Father’s Day!

 January the 13th will come and go, and each time it does I reflect on this lasting lesson.
 If you want to know the answers to life’s most pressing questions, you have to venture out into the world and find them for yourself.

-This essay was published on Medium and featured on The Huffington Post.
-It was honored with a Communicator Award of Distinction for writing in 2016 by the Academy of Interactive & Visual Arts.
+This essay was honored with a Communicator Award of Distinction for writing in 2016 by the Academy of Interactive & Visual Arts.